ProximaSF/Backend-Project/notes.md

 - Set up with `app.use(express.static("public"))` in server.js
 - Express will look for files in the public folder and serve them directly
-- Contains CSS, JavaScript, images, and sometimes static HTML
+- <u>Contains CSS, JavaScript, images, and sometimes static HTML</u>
 - Served exactly as-is without processing
 - Good for unchanging resources like stylesheets, client-side scripts, etc.
 - Directly accessible through URLs